gmvoit/just-the-docs/Accretion.md

 $$\varepsilon_{\rm kin} \approx \frac {G M_{\rm halo}} {2 R_{\rm halo}} = \frac {v_{\rm c}^2 (R_{\rm halo})} {2}$$
 Users of the **ExpCGM** framework are free to choose the density contrast factor $\Delta_{\rm c}$ that defines $R_{\rm halo}$ and relates it to the turnaround radius $R_{\rm ta}$ of matter that accretes through $R_{\rm halo}$ at time $t$.
 Once that choice has been made, users who wish to can apply the more precise expression
 $$\varepsilon_{\rm kin} (t) = \frac {G M(t)} {R_{\rm halo}} \left[ 1 - \frac {R_{\rm halo}} {R_{\rm ta}} - \frac {\Omega_\Lambda \rho_{\rm cr,0}} {\rho_{\rm halo}} \left( \frac {R_{\rm ta}^3} {R_{\rm halo}^3} - 1 \right)  \right]$$
 for the specific kinetic energy of accreting gas.
-The baseline framework does not account for any thermal energy the accreting gas might have prior to passing within $R_{\rm halo}$.
+At present, the **ExpCGM** framework does not account for any thermal energy that accreting gas might have prior to passing within $R_{\rm halo}$.

 * **Adiabatic Compression.**
 Changes in the gravitational potential of a cosmological halo change the atmosphere's total energy $E_{\rm CGM}$ by the amount